 Fun new way to get my kids excited and organized for Christmas with these free “printable Christmas Wish Lists” and how Walmart are hosting some fun toy events that will spark their wishing excitement!

 As I was putting up my Fall decorations a few days ago, it seriously hit me that Christmas is right around the corner.
 How did this happen?
 I really love Christmas, and all of the love and joy that it seems to bring.
 However….
 This girl needs to get organized!

-This year, I have big plans to get organized and get all of my shopping done early, so that when December gets here I can really enjoy the season with my family.
+This year, I have big plans to get organized and get all of my shopping of branded christmas products and gifts done early, so that when December gets here I can really enjoy the season with my family.
 This is my goal every year, but for the first time ever, I intend to actually do it!
 A big part of that means, getting my kids to narrow down their Christmas lists early though.
 While this may seem like an impossible task, I have a 3 part plan to make it happen!

 Step 1: Scout it Out- Every year around Christmas time I like to take the kids out on a window shopping trip, just to scout out all of the latest toys and to see what really captures their interest.
 This year, we plan to go to Walmart during one of their big toy events on Saturday October 4th or Saturday October 11th.
 This is a great time to go and preview all of the toys and get my kids wishing!

 Step 2: Photo Document It- When we go to the Walmart Toy Event, I will bring my phone with me, so that the kids can snap a few photos of things that they might want to put on their wish lists.
 By having them take photos, they can go back through the pictures and decide what they really want.
 It also helps me when shopping, to have will have a photo of the exact color, design, make and model that the kids had in mind!
 With such a huge selection of toys at Walmart, this can be hard to do with just a vague description from the kids.
 I’m hoping that with photo documentation, I can get them just the item they where wishing for!